 This amount can change every year, and it usually goes up a little bit each year.
 This deductible will apply toward your medical costs starting January 1st every year and you’ll get a bill up to the amount of the deductible if you see a Doctor or use medical services.

 After meeting your deductible for the year, you can have up to a $20 co pay per office visit.
 This is for a primary doctor or a specialist visit.
 Telehealth vists, where you consult with a doctor over the phone, are not office visits and you won’t have a co pay for these services.

-If you see the Doctor once or more per month then this is a situation where the co-pays can add up.
-So you’ll be better off getting another Medicare Supplement Plan that we recommend, and that’s Plan G.
+If you see the Doctor once or more per month then the co-pays can add up.
+In this case, you’ll be better off getting another Medicare Supplement Plan that we recommend, and that’s Plan G.